-If the dialysis facility D-AFIX coordinator is an off-site assessor there are three strategies that can be used for the eXchange of information follow-up sessions.
+There are three strategies that can be used for the eXchange of information follow-up sessions.
 Selecting the appropriate strategy or strategies for a dialysis facility depends on the intention of the contact and the level of assistance that best meets the needs of the facility.